Delicious Phyllo Meat And Potato Pie inspired by Greek Kreatopita. Easy to make, with exquisite flavors, this pie is great for any meal.

-This Romanian version of meat pie with potatoes and Feta cheese is very popular in my homeland.
-If you are familiar with Greek cuisine, I would say it is very similar to Kreatopita, the Greek traditional meat pie.
+If you are familiar with Greek cuisine, I would say it is very similar to Kreatopita, the traditional Greek meat pie.

 Since this pie is made with phyllo dough, here is some advice I have about this rather magical ingredient:

 Readily available in the frozen food section at your grocery store, phyllo dough is easy to use.

 You may find it either in flat squares or in rolls, and I personally do not have a preference on which I use.
 One package contains dozens of paper-thin sheets of phyllo.

 Then, and this is very important, always defrost the phyllo in the fridge, not on the counter.

 It could become soggy on the counter if there is too much condensation during the thawing process, and it will get sticky and pretty much ruined.